mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 ## 2.c.
 Registration System capabilities

-Welcome to Brownsea[^Brownsea]!
-This system integrates with authenticated API endpoints of Extranet[^Extranet], which do the following:

-[^Brownsea]:
-    Named after the first Scout camp held by Lord Robert Baden-Powell on Brownsea Island in England in 1907

-[^Extranet]: Scouts Victoria's membership database
+Welcome to Brownsea!
+Named after the first Scout camp held by Lord Robert Baden-Powell on Brownsea Island in England in 1907, this system integrates with authenticated API endpoints of Extranet, Scouts Victoria's membership database.

+This API does the following:

-1. Given a surname[^names], date of birth, and membership number, confirm if they match an active Scouts Victoria membership record
+   1. Given a surname, date of birth, and membership number, confirm if they match an active Scouts Victoria membership record

+   I wish that we didn't assume people have surnames, but this is currently beyond my control.
 2. Given a membership number, return minimal information about that member:

    - Name
    - Email address
    - Phone number
    - Age (years, as an integer)
-   - List of roles within the organisation, including name of Scout Group(s).
+   - List of roles within the organisation, including name of Scout Group(s)

-[^names]: Yes, I hate that we split up names into given/surnames too.

 We now have a viable system for any event administrator to manage the event details for our organisation.

+FIXME: More info for above paragraph

 ## 2.d.
 Limiting data storage needs

-Our goal is to store minimal PII[^PII] and streamline the sign-up experience by avoiding _requesting_ information that we could get from the existing membership database, and still allowing members to override system-provided information if desired.
+Our goal is to store minimal PII (Personally Identifiable Information) and streamline the sign-up experience by avoiding _requesting_ information that we could get from the existing membership database, and still allowing members to override system-provided information if desired.

-[^PII]: Personally Identifiable Information

 We achieved this by only allowing registration using valid member-database authorization credentials, forcing members to update their membership records if